 Most graduate students receive GTAs their first year, with 100% tuition waiver and stipend.
 GTAs assist a professor and are assigned to teach courses related to their areas as Instructor of Record.
 K-State MFA students graduate with strong teaching portfolios.

 The Department of Art has fully equipped studio and workshop facilities and provides studio space for graduate students.
-The newly renovated Willard Hall also includes the beautiful Mark A. Chapman Gallery where most MFA candidates have their solo thesis exhibitions.
+Willard Hall also includes the beautiful Mark A. Chapman Gallery where most MFA candidates have their solo thesis exhibitions.
 In addition, students have access to the university’s library collections and Media Development Center for lab use, equipment checkout, technical training and instructional design support.